Degas’ Dancers Paintings: the Ballerinas at The Paris Opera

 Two Dancers on a Stage

-Two Dancers on a Stage from 1874 shows us a couple of working class dancers.
-This painting is in the Courtauld Institute in London.
-The Courtauld website points out that Degas was interested in physiognomy and that the fashionable physiognomists of the day attempted to link physical appearance to character.
+Two Dancers on a Stage from 1874 shows us a couple of working-class dancers.
+Degas was interested in physiognomy and the fashionable physiognomists of the day attempted to link physical appearance to character.

-The girls’ features, from the point of view of the ideas — or rather the misogynistic prejudices — of the time, show us unrefined ‘opera rats’ as they were known then.
+The girls’ features, from the point of view of the sniffy ideas—or rather the misogynistic prejudices—of the time show us unrefined ‘opera rats’.
+I think that they both look beautiful and elegant, caught in the spell of performance, but I’m looking from my own time.

 All photographs © David Macmillan except: (1)